 The Thailand Special Tourist Visa (STV) is a special visa introduced by the Tourism Authority of Thailand for long-stay tourists who would like to travel to Thailand.
 It is one of the economic measures by the Thai government to restore the local tourism industry that has been affected heavily by COVID-19.

-Thailand Special Tourist Visa Qualifications
+Thailand Tourist Visa and Special Tourist Visa Qualifications

-Foreigners applying for a Special Tourist Visa must be:
+Foreigners applying for Thailand's visas must be:

 - Accept compliance of preventive measures as prescribed by the government, including submitting to alternative state quarantine (ASQ) in accredited hospitals/hotels for not less than 14 days upon arrival.